boredinballard/Jobo-ATL-1000/README.md

 * **20** - I believe stops rotation.
 Still on the **Development** step of **Tank 1**.
 * **22 22 22 22 22** - Lifts the drum and drains for the **Development** step of **Tank 1**.
 * **20** - Starts rotation again, and lowers the lift.
 I believe the lift lowers whenever it receives any new command.
-* **21** - Still a question, but apparently moves the rotary valve.
+* **21** - Moves the rotary valve.
 * **20** - Continues to rotate.
 * **21** - Rotary valve again.
 * **20** - Continues to rotate.
 * **44 44 44 44 44** - Begines pumping from **Tank 2** in the **Development** step.

 And so on, and so on.
-Regarding the **Rotary valve**, I'm not sure how it works.
-You can hear it doing something, and the bytes of **x0 x1 x0 x1 x0** Seems to happen between every step.
+Regarding the **Rotary valve**, the bytes of **x0 x1 x0 x1 x0** Seems to happen between every step.
 I also noticed that every program always runs through these rotary valve steps six times, even if only two tanks are used.
 It will run through them at the end of the program to if it didn't use all steps/tanks.
 For example, here is the end of the the two bath C41 program (7):

     52 50 60 61 60 61 80 81 80 81 A0 A1 A0 A1 C0 C1
     C0 C1 C0 E0 00 00 00 00 00 00 00 00 00 00 00 00